TheJellyCat/Fic_Conversion/README.md

-# Fic_Conversion
+# Fic Conversion - A Texworks Script
-A script for Texworks, using JavaScript to convert the HTML of fanfics downloaded from Ao3 to the equivalent Latex code.
-Also handles common escape and Unicode characters as well as corrections to common formatting errors.
+A script intended for use converting Ao3 HTML to Latex.
+Also converts to Latex quotes (both single and double), converts many Unicode characters to Latex commands, and addresses some common typographical issues.
+This also contains a batch search and replace feature to automate frequent replacements.